-During critical stages of the RFP, make sure that you work closely with your Indian customer.
+During critical stages of the RFP (Request For Proposal), make sure that you work closely with your Indian customer.
 Let them know and feel, that you are part of their team.
 Your sole goal is to help them win and be successful.

 Emphasize and repeat this often…

 Indians can set very challenging deadlines.
 Be realistic, whether it can be achieved or not.
 It may be better to be honest and request for a postponed deadline.
 Then if you can, try submitting the RFP-response, still within the original intended deadline.
 Incidental unexpected over-achievement works particularly well, when selling to customers from India.
 I believe it can contribute significantly to your goal, of becoming the reliable and preferred business partner.

 You will start doing more business together.
 And as a result, you will start winning a lot more deals.

 4. Time to get tough

 I believe that the people from India are the world’s best negotiators and deal-makers.
 It is something I truly respect, I can see, that it is in their DNA.
 Be prepared, that when you are going to make a formal proposal, there will be many extensive negotiation rounds.

 Although you must be competitive, don’t immediately offer the lowest possible price for your products or services.
 Keep plenty of margin for those many negotiation rounds.